-What is High Pressure Die casting (HPDC)?
+What is High Pressure Die Casting (HPDC)?

-In simplest terms it is a metal casting process that is accomplished by injecting liquid metal under high pressure into a die (mold) cavity.
+In simplest terms, it is a metal casting process that is accomplished by injecting liquid metal under high pressure into a die (mold) cavity.
 The mold cavity is created using two hardened tool steel sections which have been machined into the net shape of the desired part(s).
-Most parts are made from non-ferrous metals, specifically zinc, copper, aluminium, magnesium, lead, pewter and tin based alloys.
+Most parts are made from non-ferrous metals, specifically zinc, copper, aluminum, magnesium, lead, pewter and tin based alloys.
 Depending on the type of metal being cast, a hot or cold chamber machine is used.

-Casting equipment and the dies represent large capital expenditure and this tends to limit the process to high volume production.
+Casting equipment and the dies represent large capital expenditure, and this tends to limit the process to high volume production.
 The manufacture of parts is relatively simple, involving only four main steps, which keeps the incremental cost per item low.
 It is especially suited for a large quantity of small to medium sized castings, which is why die casting produces more castings than any other casting process.
 Parts feature a very good surface finish (by casting standards), near net shape and dimensional consistency.

 Fundamentals of Die Casting

-Die casting is a adaptable process for producing engineered metal parts by injecting molten metal under high pressure into reusable steel molds.
+Die casting is an adaptable process for producing engineered metal parts by injecting molten metal under high pressure into reusable steel molds.
 These molds, called dies, can be designed to produce intricate shapes with a high level of repeatability and accuracy.
 Parts can be sharply defined, with smooth or textured surfaces, and are suitable for a broad variety of appealing and serviceable finishes.

 The die casting process has evolved from the original low-pressure injection method to techniques including high-pressure casting — at forces exceeding 4500 pounds per square inch — squeeze casting and semi-solid die casting.
 These modern processes are capable of producing high integrity, near net-shape castings with excellent surface finishes.